Compuware Strobe Measurement

 • Jenkins

-• Jenkins Credentials Plugin
+• Jenkins Credentials plugin

-• Strobe license
+• BMC AMI Strobe (Strobe) license

 • BMC AMI Common Configuration plugin

-Note: CES must be version 20.02.x or greater to use the notification callback.
-This version will also utilize the INITBY of CI (Continuous Integration) identifier, which will allow zAdviser to track this activity.
-This plugin can still submit measurements using previous CES versions.
+Note: You need CES version 20.02.xx or later to use the notification callback.
+This version will also utilize the INITBY of the CI (Continuous Integration) identifier, which will allow BMC AMI DevX Adviser to track this activity.
+This plugin can still submit measurements using earlier CES versions.
 Strobe 18.02 PTF SBG422A is required for the INITBY of CI.

-Installing in a Jenkins Instance
+Installing in a Jenkins instance

 Configuration

-2. In the Jenkins system Jenkins/Manage Jenkins/Configure System screen, go to the Common Configurations section.In the Host Connections section, add the same host connection defined in Common Enterprise Services.
+2. Go to Jenkins system > Jenkins > Manage Jenkins > Configure System > Common Configurations > Host Connections section.
+In the Host Connections section, add the same host connection as defined in CES, while ensuring the following:

 - Add the CES URL in the format scheme://host:port e.g. https://myHost:48226